 This information provides specifications for users of this handbook.
 For more information regarding the physiological or biochemical activity and behavior in or on soils, refer to the Herbicide Handbook of the Weed Science Society of America.

 The Acute toxicity LD50 (lethal dose to 50% of the test animals) has been stated for the formulated product when known.
-Refer to Managing Herbicide-resistant Weeds in this handbook for further information on Site of action and Chemical family to delay weed resistance to herbicides.
+Refer to Managing Herbicide-resistant Weeds in this handbook for further information on site of action and chemical family..

 Caution!
 This handbook is not intended as a complete guide to herbicide use.
 Before using any chemical, read the container’s label.
 A chemical must be thoroughly tested before it can be recommended for a specific use.
 Following the label’s recommendation can prevent many problems from arising due to wrong use of a chemical.
 Any use of a pesticide contrary to instructions on the printed label is illegal and is not recommended.